The Zoning Officer is hereby appointed to administer and enforce this chapter and is referred to herein as the "Floodplain Administrator."

 Include a statement of the reasons for its issuance;

-Contain an outline of remedial actions which, if taken, will effect compliance with the provisions of this chapter.
+Contain an outline of remedial action which, if taken, will effect compliance with the provisions of this chapter.

 Penalties.
-Any person who fails to comply with any or all of the requirements or provisions of this chapter or who fails or refuses to comply with any notice, order of direction of the floodplain administrator or any other authorized employee of the Municipality shall be guilty of a misdemeanor and, upon conviction, shall pay a fine to the Municipality of Kingston of not less than $25 nor more than $600, plus costs of prosecution.
-In addition to the above penalties, all other actions are hereby reserved, including an action in equity for the proper enforcement of this chapter.
-The imposition of a fine or penalty for any violation of, or noncompliance with, this chapter shall not excuse the violation or noncompliance or permit it to continue; and all such persons shall be required to correct or remedy such violations and noncompliance within a reasonable time.
-Any development initiated or any structure or building constructed, reconstructed, enlarged, altered, or relocated in noncompliance with this chapter may be declared by the Administrator of the Municipality of Kingston to be a public nuisance and abatable as such.
+Any person who fails to comply with any or all of the requirements or provisions of this chapter or who fails or refuses to comply with any notice, order of direction of the Floodplain Administrator or any other authorized employee of the municipality shall be guilty of a summary offense and upon conviction shall pay a fine to Upper Burrell Township of not more than $1,000 plus costs of prosecution.
+In default of payment thereof, the defendant may be sentenced to imprisonment for a term not exceeding 90 days.
+In addition to the above penalties, all other actions are hereby reserved including an action in equity for the proper enforcement of this chapter.
+The imposition of a fine or penalty for any violation of, or noncompliance with, this chapter shall not excuse the violation or noncompliance or permit it to continue, and all such persons shall be required to correct or remedy such violations and noncompliance within a reasonable time.
+Any development initiated or any structure or building constructed, reconstructed, enlarged, altered, or relocated, in noncompliance with this chapter may be declared by the Board to be a public nuisance and abatable as such.

-Any person aggrieved by any action or decision of the floodplain administrator concerning the administration of the provisions of this chapter may appeal to the Zoning Hearing Board of the Municipality of Kingston, which body's jurisdiction and authority is hereby expanded to allow such determinations.
-Such appeal must be filed, in writing, within 30 days after the decision, determination or action of the floodplain administrator.
+Any person aggrieved by any action or decision of the Floodplain Administrator concerning the administration of the provisions of this chapter may appeal to the Board.
+Such appeal must be filed, in writing, within 30 days after the decision, determination or action of the Floodplain Administrator.

-Upon receipt of such appeal, the Zoning Hearing Board of the Municipality of Kingston shall set a time and place, within not less than 10 or not more than 30 days, for the purpose of considering the appeal.
+Upon receipt of such appeal, the Board shall set a time and place, within not less than 10 or not more than 30 days, for the purpose of considering the appeal.
 Notice of the time and place at which the appeal will be considered shall be given to all parties.